Deivitto/auditor-docker/README.md

 >Disclaimer: This auditor toolbox it's still under development, close to beta but not yet.
 Some issues may arise until the first stable version is created

+>Notice: The base Dockerfile is expected to be finished, so if the compilation works, everything is fine, time to enjoy this Docker!

+>Notice: Some new scripts under scripts/ may appear or some may fail as I test them under production (welcome to web3 lmao), keep it updated calling `bash scripts/update_scripts.sh`

 ## Index

 1. Auditor Toolbox Setup